 No children under 6 allowed.
 Anyone under 18 must be accompanied by an adult.
 Savannah’s most frightening Ghost Tour is very popular during the creepy holiday so make your reservations well in advance for Savannah Halloween.
 Tour departs from Simply Savannah Trolley Depot at 301 East River Street.
 Tour is 1 hour and 15 minutes.

 Wag-O-Ween is a pet-friendly community event in downtown Savannah that attracts 1,000+ yearly participants.
 Funds raised support local animal rescues, subsidize no-barrier community spay and neuter, and support community education programs.

-Join us for an evening full of ghouls, goblins, and ghosts, aka “A Nightmare on Congress Street VIII”.
+Join us for an evening full of ghouls, goblins, and ghosts, aka “A Nightmare on Congress Street IX”, Saturday, October 29th, 2022 from 4-10pm.
 “A Nightmare on Congress Street” Halloween Themed Bar Crawl is Savannah’s creepiest and scariest bar crawl along Savannah’s eeriest strip.
-And stick around for the biggest costume contest in Savannah with a $2,000 cash prize.

 Lucas Theater, 32 Abercorn Street, Savannah, GA

 The restored 1922 silent horror classic “Nosferatu,” directed by F. W. Murnau and starring a convincing Max Schreck as the terrifying vampire Count Orlok, presents a unique Halloween film experience.
 The screening features live orchestration from the two-man Silent Orchestra, performing its own updated score.

 100 Eisenberg Dr, Savannah, GA

 Wander the horrors of this haunted house, take souvenir photos, enjoy live entertainment and attend the Beetlebug Show.